MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Experimental Evaluation

-This behavior can be attributed to the fact that the types of operations that the MCU has to perform are essentially equal between the two compared inference engines.
-Therefore, the power usage is similar.
-Moreover, the peripherals of the MCU used by the inference engines are identical, resulting in limited possibilities for power usage optimizations.
-In conclusion, the energy consumption of the inference engines is directly proportional to their execution times.
+Note that, since the average power usage (per operation) of MicroFlow and TFLM is similar, the final energy consumption values are proportional to the execution times.
+This behavior indeed can be attributed to the fact that the types of operations performed by the MCU are essentially the same for the two inference engines -- hence similar power usage.
+Moreover, the peripherals of the MCU used by the inference engines are identical, resulting in limited possibilities for power optimizations.
+Since the energy consumption of the two inference engines is directly proportional to their execution times, MicroFlow's models are generally more energy-efficient than, or at least comparable to, TFLM's, as confirmed by the results in Table~\ref{tab:energy-results}.